-We've already had big-budget movies about D-Day, Pearl Harbor, and Dunkirk.
+We've already seen big-budget movies about D-Day, Pearl Harbor, and Dunkirk.
 But, until now, the Battle of the Scheldt has been neglected by filmmakers.
-Probably because not many people know about the battle, outside of Holland and Canada.
+Probably due to the fact that outside of Holland and Canada, not many people know about this brutal engagement.

-Despite the Allies suffering more than 12,000 casualties (including 6000 Canadians) throughout the month-long Battle, other engagements such as Operation Market Garden have received more historical analysis.
+Despite the Allies suffering more than 12,000 casualties (including 6000 Canadians) throughout the month-long fighting in the Scheldt estuary, other engagements such as Operation Market Garden have received more historical analysis.
 Thus, ‘The Forgotten Battle' appears to be a fitting title for the film.

 The movie had a screening premiere in December 2020.
 It also enjoyed a small run in Dutch theatres around the same time.
 However, as Netflix part-financed this movie, they will be streaming it on their platform from 15th October 2021.